zengyiqun/Log4NetKafkaAppender/README.md

 </configuration>
 ```

+## Notes

 You can define multiple brokers by adding more values to the <brokers> collection.
 You can only send to one topic currently

-## Async

 The Producer is async, but the appender is not, so it has to use .Wait() to ensure the send is complete.